-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, increasing its capital buffer, or use them to deal with problematic loans, potentially making the bank more resilient in times of trouble.
-Obviously, banks that are losing money have less ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+Losses, on the other hand, reduce a bank's ability to do those things.

-On Bankrate's test of earnings, Southern Bank scored 18 out of a possible 30, better than the national average of 16.52.
+On Bankrate's earnings test, Southern Bank scored 20 out of a possible 30, beating out the national average of 15.12.

-One widely used way to measure a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
-The most recent annualized quarterly return on equity for Southern Bank was 11.08 percent, above the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
+Southern Bank's most recent annualized quarterly return on equity was 11.81 percent, above the national average of 8.10 percent.

-The bank reported net income of $8.3 million on total equity of $172.2 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.06 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $19.0 million on total equity of $179.2 million.
+The bank had an annualized return on average assets, or ROA, of 1.16 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.